masonthemaker/cupple/components/docs/HelpScreen-guide.md

 # `HelpScreen` – Interactive CLI Help Component

-A small, self‑contained **Ink** component that renders a colourful help screen for the Cupple CLI and captures the **Esc** key to return to the previous view.
+A small, self‑contained **Ink** component that renders a colour‑coded help screen for the Cupple CLI and captures the **Esc** key to return to the previous view.

 ---

 ## Purpose

 Display a concise list of available slash‑commands, their syntax and a brief description while allowing the user to dismiss the screen with **Esc**.

 > **Why use it?**
 > - Keeps the help UI consistent across the application.
-> - Handles the key‑binding (`Esc`) for you, so parent components only need to provide a callback.
+> - Handles the **Esc** key‑binding for you, so parent components only need to provide a callback.
 > - Works out‑of‑the‑box with Ink’s `<Box>` / `<Text>` layout primitives.

 ---